wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 == Installation ==

 1. Install automatically using the WordPress 'Plugins' > 'Add New' menu item.
-Type 'AlphaOmega Captcha & Anti-Spam' as a search.
-Alternatively, install manually by uploading the 'alphaomega-captcha-and-anti-spam' folder into the '/wp-content/plugins/' directory.
+Type 'AlphaOmega Captcha Anti-Spam' as a search.
+Alternatively, install manually by uploading the 'alphaomega-captcha-anti-spam' folder into the '/wp-content/plugins/' directory.

 2. Activate the plugin by clicking the WordPress 'Plugins' menu item, and then clicking the 'Activate' link located below the 'AlphaOmega Captcha & Anti-Spam' item.